 MLA Student, Arts Administrator, and Professional Classical Singer

-Prior Residential Seminar Topics
+Residential Seminar Topics

 The Pivotal Decade: 1970s Literature & The Rise of Inequality (September 2023)